Action & Adventure

 A rental car is recommended for reaching the rafting launch sites, but public transportation is also available.

 Most rafting outfitters are based in Oboke, which is accessible via train and occasional bus.
 Check with the outfitter about their meeting location.
-Some tour operators offer a shuttle service from Oboke station, and others have bases located a few minutes from JR Tosa-Iwahara Station.
+Some tour operators offer a shuttle service from Oboke station, and others have bases located a few minutes from Tosa-Iwahara Station.

 The perfect conditions for rafting